 "The fundamental safety objective applies for all facilities and activities, and for all stages over the lifetime of a facility or radiation source, including planning, siting, design, manufacturing, construction, commissioning and operation, as well as decommissioning and closure."
 2.2.
 This Safety Guide interfaces with other Safety Guides that are also intended to help meet the relevant safety requirements that underpin the fundamental safety objective.
-The following section provides a summary of the most relevant safety requirements and recommendations that underlie the recommendations in this Safety Guide for the following topics: Radiation protection in design; Safety in design; Safety assessment in design; Interfaces between safety and security and Radiation protection for emergency response.
+The following section provides a summary of the most relevant safety requirements and recommendations that underlie the recommendations in this Safety Guide in the following areas: radiation protection in design; safety in design; safety assessment in design phases; interfaces between safety and security; and radiation protection for emergency response.